CalCorbin/selenium-with-nodejs/README.md

 ### Prerequisites

 * Node JS.
-* Chromedriver, these tests are currently only run on Chrome.
+* Chromedriver, these tests are currently only set to run on Chrome.
 * Selenium webdriver.
 * Mocha.
 * Chai.